crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 })
 ```

 The exact functions are theme-specific.
-The lifecycle is not.
+The lifecycle isn't.

 After a frame navigation, re-sync the stuff outside the frame that depends on the page inside the frame.

-That is the whole mental model.
+That's the whole mental model.

 ## Missing frames should fail normally